sr229/cdr-web-lkgr/README.md

 merges into another VSCode version.

 Head over to releases and download the tarball.
 Keep in mind we're not building for MacOS and Windows at the moment.

+## Encountering Issues?

+Please do not report here.
+Because this is just a LKGR build (we build once every week) that is unmodified code-server codebase, kindly report to the code-server's [issues](https://github.com/cdr/code-server/issues) instead.